zeldamods/evfl/README.md

-# Library for parsing and writing Breath of the Wild Event Flow files
+# Library for parsing and writing Nintendo EventFlow binary files

-`evfl` is able to parse and rewrite every single flowchart event flow file (.bfevfl) found in Breath of the Wild.
+`evfl` is able to parse and rewrite every single event flow found in *Breath of the Wild*, both flowcharts (bfevfl) and timelines (bfevtm).

-It is however currently not capable of reading timeline files (.bfevtm).

 ## Usage